KahoMorii/KahoMorii.github.io/_pages/cv.md

 Appointments
 ======
 * April 2025
-CfA Postdoc Fellow, Center for Astrophysics \| Harvard & Smithonian
+CfA Postdoc Fellow, Center for Astrophysics \| Harvard & Smithsonian

 * April 2022 - March 2025
 JSPS Research Fellow (DC1), Department of Astronomy, Graduate School of Science, The University of Tokyo

 * October 2020 - March 2025
-Research Assistant in 5-year integrated Masters–Doctoral degree program, the Forefront Physics and Mathematics Program to Drive Transformation (FoPM)
+Research Assistant in a 5-year integrated Master's–Doctoral degree program, the Forefront Physics and Mathematics Program to Drive Transformation (FoPM)

 Awards
 ======